gurkebaui/sun/README.md

    source .venv/bin/activate   # macOS / Linux
    .venv\Scripts\activate    # Windows

-2. Install dependencies (if requirements.txt exists):
+2. Install dependencies (this may not be up to date):

    pip install -r requirements.txt

-If there is no requirements.txt, install the basics for experimenting:
+If the requirements.txt is not up to date, install the basics for experimenting:

    pip install numpy networkx jupyter